akash-joshi/rocketrpc/README.md

 At the moment, any error on the server-side is sent to `std:error` and thrown on the client side.

-Try running `/example/client/throwsError.ts` to check it out.
+Try running the examples locally!

 ## Metadata Context